olumidesan/roi-screenshot/README.md

   2. Once the script starts, your terminal will minimize automatically, so as to allow you select the area you want to capture without obstruction.
 On the terminal itself, it's simply print statements that are being displayed.
   3. **Click** the edges of the area in the following order: top-left, top-right, bottom-left, bottom-right.
 (Note that it's not a bounding box--there's no dragging, only _clicking_ of the edges of the intended image)
   4. After clicking the bottom-right of the intended image, your terminal returns with a message confirming the successful creation of the screenshot.
-  5. The screenshot itself would be found in the folder you invoked the script from with '```.png```' extension.
+  5. The screenshot itself would be found in the folder you invoked the script from with a '```.png```' extension.

 ## Example
 ![](use_case.gif)